dcostachar/cyclistic-case-study/README.md

 WHERE end_station_name LIKE '% (Temp)';
 ```

-Now we will remove any leading or trailing spaces from `station_names`.
+Now I will remove any leading or trailing spaces from `station_names`.

 ```sql
 SELECT start_station_name       AS start_station_name_original,